moorelabvanderbilt/moorelabwiki/co-2-system.md

 ![tank switcher back](/uploads/co-2-system/co-2-system-00008-a.jpeg "tank switcher back")

 The back of the tank switcher has three quick-release ports, two for the tanks and one as the output.
 These are all size 1/4-inch (6mm) OD.

+The model of the tank switcher is [TREG-SO1 SwitchOver CO2 Cylinder Automatic Backup Switcher from Tritech Research](http://www.tritechresearch.com/TREG-SO1.html).
 # Ordering replacement tanks
 When one of the tanks has run out, you'll need to order a replacement.